Student Journalist

 Development Operations Officer

 The job is entry-level, easy to learn and provides extraordinary growth potential into a career in fundraising.
-Alongside that, general professional development is a priority for the Operations team to grow its staffers in foundational business practices.
+Alongside that, general professional development is a priority for the Development Operations team to grow its staffers in foundational business practices.

 Your day-to-day responsibilities include: